kvkeerthi/ENV-3.0-Templates/README.md

 contrail-sg.env

-    - Will allow to create SG
+    - Will allow to create Security Group
     - Will allow to create v4 & v6 rules along with SCTP rule

 contrail-vn-v4v6.env